-Memorial’s Heart and Vascular Center performs more open heart procedures than any other hospital in Chattanooga.
+CHI Memorial’s Guerry Heart and Vascular Center performs more open-heart procedures than any other hospital in Chattanooga.
 Our experience lifts us above the ordinary as skilled surgeons, highly-trained staff, superior technology and patient support services combine for a mind-body-spirit care team that is second to none.
-All cardiac surgical procedures are performed at Memorial Hospital.
+All cardiac surgical procedures are performed at CHI Memorial Hospital Chattanooga.

 The Coronary Artery Bypass Graft (CABG) to bypass blockage in a coronary artery is the most commonly performed open-heart procedure in the United States.
 Surgeons use segments of the patient’s own veins and arteries to go around these blockages and deliver blood to the heart.
 CABGs have an overall success rate of almost 98 percent.